 In line with the school’s safeguarding policy, if a child remains uncollected by 6pm (the end of the Tree House session) safeguarding processes will be started and a referral will be made to social services and to the police.
 Further attempts to contact parents to advise them of this will be made by school staff.

 If we do not hear from you the office will call you.
-If there is no response or reason then this absence is marked as unauthorised.
+If there is no response or reason then this absence is marked as an unauthorised absence.

 If your child remains absent from school then it is your responsibility to keep school updated with how long you expect your child to be off school.

-If your child is absent from school due to sickness then school may ask you to produce a doctor’s note for absences after that.
+If your child is absent from school due to illness then school may ask you to produce a doctor’s note for absences after that.

-If you require your child to have any time out of school a letter must be written to the Head of School for authorisation.
+If you require your child to have any time out of school a letter must be written to the Principal for authorisation.
 Past attendance and punctuality will play a part in the decision.
-Please do not make any arrangements without having contacted the Head of School.
+Please do not make any arrangements without having contacted the Principal.

 |